ValeriaGiacomin/ValeriaGiacomin-hugo/content/home/about.md

   year = 2011

 [[education.courses]]
-  course = "BSc Economics and Finance" institution = "Bocconi University " year = 2009
+  course = "BA Economics and Finance" institution = "Bocconi University " year = 2009
 +++

 ## **Biography**

-Valeria Giacomin is Harvard Newcomen Fellow 2017 - 2018 at Harvard Business School.
+Valeria Giacomin is Harvard-Newcomen Fellow 2017 - 2018 at Harvard Business School.
 Her PhD research focused on the evolution of the palm oil cluster in Malaysia and Indonesia during 20th century.
-Her research interests include cluster theory, global commody chain theory, business history, global history and economic geography.
+She works on clustering and global value chains, trading networks and corporate reputation in emerging economies.